neominik/uvl-parser/README.md

 # UVL - Universal Variability Language

-This is a small default library used to parse the Universal Variability Language (UVL).
+This is a small default library used to parse and print the Universal Variability Language (UVL).
 It is written in Clojure, but can also be used from any JVM language, as it exposes a Java API.

 Under the hood it uses [instaparse](https://github.com/Engelberg/instaparse) as the parsing library.